ElkeDebrie/RADCLIM-Analogs/README.md

 # RADCLIM-Analogs: High-Resolution Gridded Hourly Precipitation dataset for Belgium (1940-2016) Using the Analogue Technique

-This repository holds a notebook describing how to find the analogues for a given date between the 1st January 1940 and the 31st December 2006 in the **RADCLIM-Analogs** dataset.
+This repository holds a notebook describing how to find the analogs for a given date between the 1st January 1940 and the 31st December 2006 in the **RADCLIM-Analogs** dataset.

 This dataset provides maps at 1 km resolution of the hourly accumulated precipitation over Belgium from 1940 to 2016.
 We used the analog technique to provide for every day in the past (1940 – 2016) the 25 best analogs selected from the high resolution RMI RADCLIM radar database that is available from 2017 to 2022.

-This notebook is provided as supplementary material for the article:
+This notebook is provided as supplementary material to the article:

 * Debrie, E., Demaeyer, J., and Vannitsem, S.: Hourly precipitation series over Belgium based on the Analogue Technique, Earth Syst.
 Sci.
 Data Discuss. [preprint], doi:, in review, 2025.